Student Transfer Process (English)

 In the public random drawing, all names are drawn and listed in order, separately, for each grade level.
 Once the school capacity is met, the remaining students’ names will continue to be drawn randomly and placed in the order they are drawn on the waiting list.
 The vacancies after the first application period and public random drawing are filled with the students on the waiting list.

 Lottery for 7th Grade will take place in March

 Documents Required to Enroll Your Child in a WESD School

-Parents/guardians need to bring the following three documents with them in order to register their child:
+Parents/guardians need to bring the following three documents with them to register their child: